-These are a spectacular set of pictographs located inside of the University of California Motte Rimrock Reserve.
+These are a spectacular set of pictographs located inside the University of California Motte Rimrock Reserve.
 The Reserve is private and set aside for study and research only.
-I was enough lucky to be invited on site.
+I was lucky enough to be invited on-site.
 There is a caretaker living here at all times.
 Please do not trespass.

 These photos were taken on two separate trips.
-I noticed that some of the granite boulders have heavy iron staining on them leached out from the rocks by rainwater.
+I noticed that some of the granite boulders have heavy iron staining on them, leached out from the rocks by rainwater.
 The pictographs on these stains seem to be more vibrant and have lasted longer than others on the normal rock surface.
-No doubt it has something to do with the chemistry of how the rock varnish is formed and the pigments bind to them.
+No doubt, it has something to do with the chemistry of how the rock varnish is formed and how the pigments bind to it.